-Whether you’ve heard it on the news or tried to obtain a mortgage or other type of loan recently, you know that the landscape of the lending environment has changed drastically than it was even one year ago.
+Whether you’ve heard it on the news or tried to obtain a mortgage or other type of loan recently, you know that the landscape of the lending environment has changed drastically than it was even a few years ago.
 Even borrowers with high credit scores have run up against obstacles preventing them from obtaining a mortgage to buy or refinance a home.

 “A significant outcome of the financial crisis has been a substantial tightening of mortgage underwriting guidelines,” says chief economist for Quicken Loans Bob Walters. ”As a result, a credit score has never been more important.
 In general, scores under 700 often have a higher interest rate that can cost a homeowner tens of thousands of dollars over the life of the loan.”

 The first step in improving your credit score, and making yourself more creditworthy to lenders, is to understand how credit scores are calculated.
 Obviously, the better your credit history, the higher your credit score, but what factors play into calculating the score?
 Approximately:

 - 35% of your credit score is derived from your payment history, so always making your payments on time boosts your score

 - 30% relates to account balances, which have to be at manageable and reasonable amounts

 - 15 % is the length of relationships with creditors (credit card companies, mortgage companies, auto loan lenders and more)

 - 10% is related to credit types because the credit scoring agency likes to see you can manage different types of credit such as credit cards, student loans, auto loans, mortgages, etc.